eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

 + Hands-on experience with open source big data platforms (Hadoop, Hive, Presto) and familiarity with data visualization (Tableau, D3) technologies
 + Familiarity with implementing metric logging and interpreting metrics to make decisions
 + Must possess knowledge in SW to Enterprise, SaaS and on Premise, and cloud technologies Elasticsearch for text indexing, MongoDB for structured data storage, Mysql/postgres for SQL storage, JanusGraph for Properties’ based graph storage, ArangoDB for Documents/Key Value/Graph storage, and Amazon AWS.
++ skill set:
+	- Deep understanding of machine learning, statistical modeling and data mining techniques such as gradient boosting, neural networks, natural language processing and clustering
+	- Understanding of experimental design and adaptive sampling
+	- Experience working with big data platforms (Hadoop, Spark, Hive)
+	- Experience working with relational SQL and NoSQL databases
+	- Familiar with ML and statistical modeling tools such as R, SparkML, TensorFlow, SciKit
+	- Proven track record overseeing multiple data science projects at all stages, from initial conception to implementation and optimization
+	- Good programming skills using analytics-oriented languages such as Python, R and Scala